 Attorneys – Tasha Blakney

 Tasha C. Blakney is engaged in criminal defense and general civil litigation on behalf of both plaintiffs and defendants, primarily in the areas of personal injury, wrongful death, workers’ compensation, medical malpractice, contract disputes, employment law, and business litigation.
+Ms. Blakney currently serves as President of the Knoxville Bar Association and as a member of the Board of Governors of the Tennessee Bar Association.
 Along with David M. Eldridge, Ms. Blakney formed the practice of Eldridge & Blakney, P.C., in September of 2003.

 Ms. Blakney graduated from the University of Tennessee College of Law, with honors, in 1999, and has practiced law in Knoxville since her graduation.
-Her work has been recognized by her peers, having been voted as a Knoxville CityView Top Attorney throughout the years in the following categories: Wrongful death—Plaintiff, Appellate Practice, Constitutional Law/Civil Rights, Criminal Defense, DUI Defense, Juvenile Defense, Labor & Employment Law—Employee, Personal Injury—Automobile Accidents, Federal Court Practice, and Workers’ Compensation.
+A Martindale Hubbell AV Preeminent rated lawyer, Ms. Blakney’s work has been recognized by her peers, having been voted as a Knoxville CityView Top Attorney throughout the years in the following categories: Wrongful death—Plaintiff, Appellate Practice, Constitutional Law/Civil Rights, Criminal Defense, DUI Defense, Juvenile Defense, Labor & Employment Law—Employee, Personal Injury—Automobile Accidents, Federal Court Practice, and Workers’ Compensation.

 She is also accredited by the Department of Veterans Affairs and, in tribute to her father, a Marine Corps Vietnam veteran, she regularly represents veterans on a pro bono basis through her volunteer work with Project Salute.

-In 2013, Ms. Blakney was honored to be listed as a Mid-South Super Lawyer in the area of Personal Injury Litigation on behalf of Plaintiffs.
+Annually since 2013, Ms. Blakney has been honored to be listed as a Mid-South Super Lawyer in the area of Personal Injury Litigation on behalf of Plaintiffs.
 Prior to that, she was twice named a Rising Star by the Mid-South Super Lawyers publication and was honored to be named by the Greater Knoxville Business Journal in its inaugural list of Knoxville’s 40 Under 40.
 Also in 2013, Ms. Blakney received the Spirit of Justice Award from the East Tennessee Lawyers Association for Women.

 In 2008, Ms. Blakney was selected for membership in the Fellows of the American Bar Foundation, in which membership is limited to one third of one percent of all lawyers in America.
 In 2011, the Knoxville Bar Association selected Ms. Blakney for membership as a Fellow in the Knoxville Bar Foundation.